edespino/cloudberry-site/docs/security/set-password-profile.md

 ### Scenario 3: Use DEFAULT PROFILE

-If you do not explicitly specify a parameter value when creating a profile, the parameter value  in the `pg_profile` table is `-1` by default, which means that Cloudberry Database will obtain the value of this parameter from `pg_default`.
+If you do not explicitly specify a parameter value when creating a profile, the parameter value  in the `pg_profile` table is `-1` by default, which means that Apache Cloudberry will obtain the value of this parameter from `pg_default`.

 Take `FAILED_LOGIN_ATTEMPTS` as an example: